microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 When a new window is created from a torn-out tab in this manner, we will want to ensure that the created window maintains the same maximized state as the origin window.
-If the user tries to tera out a tab from a maximized window, the window we create should _also_ be maximized.
+If the user tries to tear out a tab from a maximized window, the window we create should _also_ be maximized.

 Similar to dragging a tab from one window to another window, we can also detect